Scroll Sickness: The Mind That Cannot Settle

 The Uncurable Environment

 You cannot cure the patient without changing the environment.
-But the environment generates hundreds of billions in revenue annually.
+But the environment generates ยข340 billion per year.
 The treatment for scroll sickness is sustained low-stimulus exposure — which means removing the patient from the economy that profits from their condition.
 Every cured patient is a lost consumer.
+No one is asking the Flood's architects to slow down the interval.

 When the environment that made you sick is also the only environment you know how to survive in, is leaving treatment or exile?